Skip to content

 The values that guide the way that the Group works are:

-• System first – The needs of the system are prioritised above initiatives which solely deliver to individual agency or sector goals
+• System oriented – the needs of the system are considered when prioritising agency initiatives and sector goals

-• Customer-focussed – The customer is at the heart of the system and a central consideration in all decision making
+• People-focused – people are at the heart of the system and a central consideration in all decision making

 Governance